 1. Contact us

-Contact us immediately in the event of fraudulent activity.
-We’ll take the appropriate steps to monitor your clients’ American Funds accounts.
+Call us at (877) 872-5159 immediately in the event of fraudulent activity.
+We’ll take the appropriate steps to monitor your American Funds accounts.

 2. Contact a consumer credit company

-We recommend that your clients place a fraud alert on their accounts by contacting one of the following three consumer credit companies:
+We recommend that you place a fraud alert on your accounts by contacting one of the following three consumer credit companies:

-Please note: Your clients only need to inform one consumer credit company since it’s required by law to share your fraud alert request with the other two.
+Please note: You only need to inform one consumer credit company since it’s required by law that they share your fraud alert request with the other two.

-Once your clients request a fraud alert, they’re entitled to free copies of their credit report.
-These should be reviewed for suspicious activity and inaccuracies.
-If your clients find unauthorized accounts or charges, they should take the appropriate steps to get them corrected.
+Once you’ve requested a fraud alert, you’re entitled to free copies of your credit report.
+Review them for suspicious activity and inaccuracies.
+If you find unauthorized accounts or charges, take the appropriate steps to get them corrected.

-We’ll never ask for account information, including passwords, via email.
-If your clients suspect that they’ve received a fraudulent email, please forward it to us at firstname.lastname@example.org.
+We’ll never ask for your account information, including your password, via email.
+If you suspect that you’ve received a fraudulent email, please forward it to us at firstname.lastname@example.org.
 Do not click on any links in the email.

-If your clients are uncomfortable forwarding suspicious email, they may also call us.
-Please be sure to write down the title of the email they received, along with the sender’s name or address and the file names of any attachments.
+If you’re uncomfortable forwarding suspicious email, you may also call us at (877) 872-5159.
+Please be sure to write down the title of the email you received, along with the sender’s name or address and the file names of any attachments.